 Where is this fear from Investing and this stress from rising markets coming from anyway?
 Imagine you are flying with a plane from Germany back to your home country to visit your family.
 You get to one of the airports here in Germany and take off.
 You board the plane despite the fact that you know, that your plane might crash.

 People die in plane crashes every year.
 Like there are people dying in car crashes, or just staying home.
 You are still boarding the plane – like everyone else would do.
 Because a regular commercial flight is not a particularly life-threatening journey.

-But what is the difference in these 2 scenarios?
+But what is the difference between these 2 scenarios?
 The journey is the same, the airplane is the same, everything is the same.
 There is only 1 difference, and that is the one difference that is creating the fear.
-You do not have the skills or the knowledge how to fly a commercial airplane – only a pilot does.
-A pilot posseses the knowledge and the skills to fly you safely from Germany back to your home country.
+You do not have the skills or the Knowledge of how to fly a commercial airplane – only a pilot does.
+A pilot possesses the knowledge and the skills to fly you safely from Germany back to your home country.

-As this is the end of the How to Invest in Germany series, we wish you a lot of investment success.
-Most people will never get the financial education you got in this series.
-So make the most of it and alyways remember: With great power comes great responsbility.
-So take your financial future in your hands.
+As this is the end of the How to Invest in Germany series, we wish you a lot of investment Success.
+Most people will never get the Financial Education you got in this series.
+So make the most of it and always remember: With great power comes great responsibility.
+So take your financial future into your hands.